Things to do over the Easter weekend

 Make your own Easter wreath

 In recent years, we’ve seen the traditional Christmas wreath have an Easter makeover.
 With so many beautiful flowers in season, it’s a great time to get outdoors and forage for pastel petals to decorate your front door with.
-Or simply place your seasonal creation in the middle of your dinner table as a gorgeous centerpiece.
+Or simply place your seasonal creation in the middle of your dinner table as a gorgeous centrepiece.
 Follow our step-by-step guide on how to make your own wreath, but simply swap out the Christmas foliage for springtime flora.
 Take a look at this blog by Thimble and Twig for more inspiration.

 Spring posies